Developer Guide

 CommandInput

-class in the ui
+class in the ui package.

 The class diagram below shows the structure of the implementation.